-Once researchers have been trained, and their project is approved, they can access the administrative data in a secure environment.
+Once researchers had been trained, and their project was approved, they could access the administrative data in a secure environment.
 This is a facility – physical or virtual – hosted at:

 - the data custodian (the organisation holding the data), or

 - one of the Administrative Data Research Centres

 - University of Southampton

 - University College London